Interested in Volunteering?

 - Emergency Social Services or ESS is a provincially funded program that utilizes local volunteers to support people who have suffered a disaster in their lives.
 ESS most commonly works with local fire departments to ensure that people displaced from their homes have their immediate needs provided in the aftermath of a personal disaster.
 They provide food, shelter, clothing, and temporary relief so that an evacuee can plan their steps to recovery.
 In the event of a major disaster, the ESS team provides services on a mass scale to evacuees who are displaced.

-- The Cyclist Response Team, or CRT, are a fairly new concept in emergency management and response.
+- The Cyclist Response Team, or CRT, is a fairly new concept in emergency management and response.
 On bicycles the team is able to perform damage assessments, provide logistical support between response sites and act as runners should the need arise.
 They operate under the ESS umbrella and provide surge capacity when needed.
+(Not currently accepting applications.)

 Urban Search and Rescue (USAR Victoria)